flin3500/Learn-Python/README.md

    1. Generator is a kind of Iterator
    2. If ```yield``` is in a function, then this is not function anymore and become a generator.
 Also, can not using this function anymore but create a generator
+   3. next(Generator) and Generator.send("string") also can start generator

 3. Asd